scouts-uk/count.scouts.org.uk/scripts/sql-notes.md

 ## Copy sectional summaries from newreturn table (2020,2021 censuses)

+We need to load the sectional totals from the previous 2 census into short_count for comparison.
+The following SQL achieves this.
 ```sql
 delete from short_count where census_id in (20,21);
 insert into short_count